 FAQs

-The following FAQs support the information that the Library has provided as part of its consultation with members on this proposed building project.
+The following FAQs support the information that we provided as part of our consultation with members and have since updated in response to further feedback.

-Should you wish to get in touch about our campaign please email us at feedback@londonlibrary.co.uk with your comments or questions.
+Should you wish to get in touch about any aspect of the building project or fundraising campaign please email us at buildingconnections@londonlibrary.co.uk with your comments or questions.

-• The estimates allow for inflation for parts of the project that are in the next few years.
-This has been calculated by our quantity surveyors who we will continue to work with throughout the project.
+• The estimates allow for inflation to impact those parts of the project that will be delivered in the next few years and contingencies for unexpected cost increases.
+These sums have been calculated by our quantity surveyors who we will continue to work with throughout the project.
+Revised estimates will be obtained at the end of the design period and before tendering for the construction work.

 Cost

-• No, the images shown are to give idea of the spaces and uses of the spaces.
-No design decisions have been finalised at this point.
+• Phase One is nearly complete.
+The images shown in relation to Phase Two give idea of the spaces and uses of the spaces but no design decisions have been finalised at this point.

-• To accommodate these changes, we are removing some shelving and relocating some of our collection to secure offsite storage.
-We have been in consultation with members regarding the collections in the Basement and believe we are able to accommodate the requests members have made to retain specific items on site.
+• To accommodate the Basement Kitchen in Phase One, we removed some shelving and relocated some of our collection to secure offsite storage.
+This was done in consultation with members and we were able to accommodate the requests members made to retain specific items on site.

-• While we expect the project to increase membership, it will also increase capacity, accessibility and services for the membership.
+• While we expect the project to increase membership, it will also increase capacity, accessibility and services for our members.

 • The works will comply with all regulations related to environment, current designs include an air source heat pump for the 6th floor, maximised use of natural lighting and photovoltaic solar panels to supply electricity to the 6th floor.

 • The project has been in existence in some form for 20 years.
-In 2005, the Library was granted planning permission for a reading room, members' room and roof terrace om the 5th and 6th floor.
+In 2005, the Library was granted planning permission for a reading room, members' room and roof garden on the 5th and 6th floor.
 This has been informed by member, trustee and staff suggestions and feedback and was revisited in our 2018-2024 strategy.
+Our strategy to 2030 confirmed our intention to deliver the building project.

 • The Trustees of the Library overall, the Trustees’ Buildings and Facilities Committee led by Stephanie Hall and the executive team.